 This sentiment is reflected in his approach to Zorah wines.
 “He has always believed in the Armenian wine’s identity, and he encourages us to work with native varieties and use traditional winemaking methods so as not to lose Armenian wine to an international style,” says Tomassians.

 Zorah Wines: Tasting Notes

 Armenia has a rich viticulture heritage.
 Its mineral-rich volcanic soil, topography, and microclimates yield a diverse range of grape varieties.
-Zorah Winery is committed to working with only autochthonous grapes.
-For now, they produce red wines from Areni and one white wine from Voskehat and Garandmak.
-The winery is planning to move all fermentation and aging processes into karases (Armenian clay vessels)—a traditional winemaking method that people in this part of the world have used for millennia.
+Zorah Winery is committed to working with only autochthonous varieties.
+The winery plans to move all fermentation and aging processes into karases (Armenian clay vessels)—a traditional winemaking method that people in this part of the world have used for millennia.
 However, a strict timeline for this transition may be futile as karases are in shortage; they are no longer produced in Armenia today.
 In order to gather all the karases that the winery needs, the Zorah’s team has been going from village to village and home to home to acquire them secondhand.
-After locating the karases, a second challenge may arise: the vessels are often too big to fit through the door and require the demolishment of walls in order to retrieve them.
+After locating the karases, a second challenge may arise: the vessels are often too big to fit through the door and require the demolishment of walls to retrieve them.
 Next comes the struggle of transporting these fragile clay vessels to the winery.
-A plan to open a karas-making school in the region is in the pipeline as Tomassians, who is trained in ceramic pottery, plans to build a facility next to the winery.
+A plan to open a karas-making school in the region is in the pipeline as Tomassians, who is trained in ceramic pottery, aims to build a facility next to the winery.